-Meeting Time: first and third Tuesday of every month at 7:00PM.
+Meeting Time: First and Third Tuesday of every month starting at 7:00PM.

-City of Gold Bar routinely monitors for constituents in your drinking water according to Federal and State laws.
-This report shows the results of our monitoring for the period of January 1st to December 31st, 2010.
+The City of Gold Bar routinely monitors for constituents in your drinking water according to Federal and State Laws.
+This report shows the results of our monitoring for the period of January 1, 2011 to December 31, 2011.
 As water travels over the land or underground, it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
-It's important to remember that the presence of these constituents does not necessarily pose a health risk.
+It is important to remember that the presence of these constituents does not necessarily pose a health risk.

-In addition to the following monitoring reports the City collects three (3) samples per month for the presence of coliform.
-The City collected a total of 36 water samples for the presence of coliform during the year 2010 with no coliform detected.
+In addition to the following reports the City collects three (3) samples per month for the presence of coliform.
+The City collected a total of 36 water samples for the presence of coliform during the year 2011 with no coliform detected.

-DEFINITIONS:
+DEFINTION:

 In this table you will find many terms and abbreviations you might not be familiar with.
-To help you better understand these terms we've provided the following definitions:
+To help you better understand these terms we have provided the following definitions: